cocos-creator/docs-3d-deprecated/en/editor/publish/publish-cocos-play.md

 ### Access testing

 Developers must use the Cocos Play **Self-test Tools** to test access without problems before submitting to the platform for review.
 The size of the package is not required for the self-test, but if it is to be submitted for review, the package size cannot exceed 10M.<br>
 The **Self-test Tools** can launch the game and provide features such as game login, payment, etc. By reading the game configuration parameters, you can determine the type of game to start and how the game will start.
-For details, please refer to [Self-test Tools Documentation](https://gamebox.gitbook.io/project/you-xi-jie-ru-wen-dang/ji-shu-dui-jie/zi-ce-gong-ju).
+For details, please refer to the [Self-test Tools](https://gamebox.gitbook.io/project/you-xi-jie-ru-wen-dang/ji-shu-dui-jie/zi-ce-gong-ju) documentation.

 Open the previously installed **Self-test Tools**, then click the **Configure Game** button at the top left of the **Self-test Tools** to enter the game configuration page.
 Configure parameters as required and click **Save**.